February 8th. The official opening of the Dutch BMX MUSEUM located in a small town called MEGEN in Holland.

-Besides those mentioned above, many O.S.'ers did donate something of historic value to the BMX MUSEUM.
+Besides those men mentioned above, many O.S.'ers did donate something of historic value to the BMX MUSEUM over time.
 On picture below, Addie v.d.
-Ven one of Hollands top BMX'ers in the '80 s did donate the SFN trophy shown and a Hutch frame used by Mike Miranda, which frame when it was a complete bike, he rode into a tree in the woods near Apeldoorn, while staying with Addie.
+Ven one of Hollands top BMX'ers in the '80 s did donate the SFN trophy (Super Cup) shown and a Hutch frame used by Mike Miranda, which frame when it was a complete bike, Mike rode into a tree in the woods near Apeldoorn, while staying with Addie.
 Look at the front of the frame.
 Mike came out of this crash safe by the way.
 And this is how items end up at the BMX Museum.
 By the way .............
 Addie v.d.
 Ven is the present 2010 National Champion Motorcar-racing CLIO-CUP Series.

-Ask any pro BMX racer from the '80-s/'90-s about Ponypark Slagharen and they'll tell you a story or two.
-The place has got some history, which kicked off with the first IBMXF World Championships race outside of the USA in 1983 which was won by Clint Miller (not Colony's Clint Millar!).
-With the AVRO Fietscross series, European Challenge Cup races with their legendary King Of Dirt events, and some freestyle demos by the likes of Eddie Fiola, Dave Breed, the MBK team, Ron Wilkerson, Dennis Langlais, Martin Apparijo, Carlo Griggs etc., it's clear that the place smells like BMX more than it does like Pony's.
+Ask any pro BMX racer from the '80-s and '90-s about Ponypark Slagharen and they'll tell you a story or two.
+The place has got some BMX history, which kicked off with the first I.BMX.F.
+World Championships race outside of the USA in 1983 which was won by Clint Miller in the Pro class (not Colony's Clint Millar!).
+With the AVRO Fietscross series, European Challenge Cup races with their legendary King of Dirt events, and some freestyle demos by the likes of Eddie Fiola, Dave Breed, the MBK team, Ron Wilkerson, Dennis Langlais, Martin Apparijo, Carlo Griggs etc., it's clear that the place smells like BMX more than it does like Pony's.
 Gerrit Does found it time for a BMX Reunion which took place last weekend, at the park.
 Knowing Gerrit you could expect more than just a get together at the bar bringing up old stories.
 Gerrit had contacted BMX collectors to see if they would be into displaying their bikes during the weekend.
 With close to 100 bikes present you could say that this was a big success.
 You can read about who won what in the FATBMX report right here.